Should I File My Income Tax Return Early?

 Reason 2: For More Time, if You Owe Money

 If you’re expecting to owe taxes, then filing early will give you significantly more time to pay them.
-In Canada your tax return for 2015 is due by April 30, 2016, this means that if you were to file your return by mid to late January your would have more than 3 months to earn the money you owe, or figure out where the money is going to come from.
+In Canada, income tax returns must be filed around April 30th (always make sure you check the government’s official site to verify when your taxes are due) this means that if you were to file your return by mid to late January your would have more than 3 months to earn the money you owe, or figure out where the money is going to come from.
 If you know you’re going to owe a significant amount then we suggest you give yourself as much time as possible.

 For more information on Canadian tax return deadlines, check out the Canada Revenue Agency’s website here.